 Canned wine may seem like a gimmick to sell wine in convenient packages.
 You might even think that cans are reserved for poor-quality wines, but there are some impressive options out there that will quickly get you onboard with the trend.
 The aluminum cans impart no residual taste, and really good canned wines are nearly indistinguishable from their bottled counterparts.

-You can find red, white, rosé, still, and sparkling canned wines, typically sold in four-packs of 12-ounce cans (some are even smaller).
-Portability is the biggest advantage here: There's no fear of broken bottles, forgetting the corkscrew, or avoiding beaches and parks that ban glass.
+You can find red, white, rosé, still, and sparkling canned wines, and they're typically sold in four-packs of 12-ounce cans (some are even smaller).
+Portability is the biggest advantage here: There's no fear of broken bottles, needing the corkscrew, or avoiding beaches and parks that ban glass.

 Here are our picks of the best canned wines available.